Makkerel/BasicTextEditor/README.md

 # CodeEditor

 This is a basic text editor in C++ with the wxWidgets Library.
-Download the latest release on windows which includes the .exe file and run it on windows.
+Download the latest release on windows which includes the .exe file and run it on windows(this may trigger windows defender just tell it to run anyway).
 I currently do not have a way to run it easily outside of Windows.

 # Installation/Compile